Overview

 This guide addresses three common Wi-Fi connection problems with your xTool P3 laser engraver:

-Issue 1: Wi-Fi configuration failure
+Issue 1: Wi-Fi is not found

-When attempting to configure Wi-Fi connection for your xTool P3 in xTool Studio, you can see the Wi-Fi network name in the list, but the setup fails with the error message: "Wi-Fi setting failed!"
+When attempting to connect Wi-Fi to xTool P3 in xTool Studio, you cannot find the Wi-Fi network name in the list.

 Potential causes